-Use these tips to help keep your financial (and other) online accounts safe.
+Use these tips to help keep your financial (and other) online accounts safe

-YOU’RE PROBABLY FAMILIAR WITH these password requirements: a varying number of characters, one capital letter and one numeral or symbol.
+YOU’RE PROBABLY FAMILIAR WITH these password requirements: a minimum number of characters, one capital letter and one numeral or symbol.
 Sounds easy, doesn’t it?
 But don’t take the task of picking your passwords too lightly.

 Those characters serve to protect your privacy in all aspects of your life — emails, social feeds, shopping sites, medical records and, most important, your financial accounts.
 That’s why it’s critically important to choose passwords that cyber criminals will have difficulty cracking.
 Test the strength of your current passwords — and think about how you might bolster them — by asking yourself the following questions.

 Trick question.
 Neither password is strong.
 Simple numerical strings and words found in the dictionary, even ones you don’t normally use in day-to-day conversation, are easily guessed by cyber criminals, who often use complex programs to try every word in the dictionary as they attempt to penetrate accounts.
-Always use a more complex combination of words, numbers and symbols.
+Always use a more complex combination of letters, numbers and symbols.

 It’s not really a good idea.
-Here’s why: While it’s easy to remember those sorts of things, there’s a good chance you’ve talked about them on social media (or even listed them as favorites on some sites).
+Here’s why: While it’s easy to remember those sorts of things, there’s a good chance you’ve written about them on social media (or even listed them as favorites on some sites).
 One alternative is to consider picking a favorite phrase you’ll find easy to remember and choosing the first letter of each word.

 Using a password manager will simplify your life.
 (To find one, search for “Password Manager” in your app store.)
 Here’s how it works: You can store existing passwords on the app or have the password manager assign long, random and complex auto-generated passwords for every account you have.
 When you want to access an account, just go to the manager and copy and paste your password into the login field for the account.
 In many cases, you can even have the app auto-populate the login fields for you.
 And the best part: You’ll only have to create and remember one password — to get in to the manager.